 MPC is on the Office of Adolescent Health's list of approved evidence-based teen pregnancy prevention programs.
 Since 2009, the U.S. Department of Health and Human Services (HHS) has led a review of the teen pregnancy prevention research to help identify programs with evidence of effectiveness in reducing teen pregnancy, sexually transmitted infections (STIs), and associated sexual risk behaviors.
-The main purpose of the Teen Pregnancy Prevention (TPP) Evidence Review is to assess programs for demonstated positive impacts on sexual risk behavior and sexual health outcomes.
+The main purpose of the Teen Pregnancy Prevention (TPP) Evidence Review is to assess programs for demonstrated positive impacts on sexual risk behavior and sexual health outcomes.
 Programs on the list have been shown to be effective in changing young people's sexual behaviors.
-The California edition of MPC has been aligned with the California Healthy Youth Act (CHYA) and is on ACLU California's list of CHYA-compliant materials.